 Dr. Thorsen is a Mechanical Engineer with a Ph.D. from New York University and is a member of the mechanical engineering faculty.
-He served as Head of the Department of Mechanical Engineering and then Head of Mechanical and Aerospace Engineering at Polytechnic Institute of New York (now Polytechnic Institute of New York University) from 1974 -1983.
+He served as Head of the Department of Mechanical Engineering and then Head of Mechanical and Aerospace Engineering at Polytechnic Institute of New York (now NYU Tandon School of Engineering) from 1974 -1983.
 During his tenure enrollment in the department increased from 400 undergraduates to 700 and graduate enrollment grew from 200 to 400.
 Sponsored research increased from $25,000 to more than $2 million annually.
-He introduced Polytechnic’s first computer-based instructional laboratory.
+He introduced the School of Engineering's first computer-based instructional laboratory.

 In 1983 he became Associate Provost for Computing and Information Systems.
-During the early stages of the PC and Workstation explosion he worked closely with Aerospace and Architectural and Engineering Design companies to lead the University's development of Interactive Computer Graphics and Computer Aided Design (CAD) laboratories and curricula.
-He won a $3.2 million IBM CAD/CAM grant which enabled introduction of CAD/CAM and VLSI instruction at Polytechnic.
+During the early stages of the PC and Workstation explosion, he worked closely with Aerospace and Architectural and Engineering Design companies to lead the University's development of Interactive Computer Graphics and Computer Aided Design (CAD) laboratories and curricula.
+He won a $3.2 million IBM CAD/CAM grant which enabled the introduction of CAD/CAM and VLSI instruction at Polytechnic.

 He served as Dean Graduate Studies 1986 - 1992, a position in which he had responsibility for recruiting graduate students and establishing and implementing graduate student policies.
 The university’s high water mark in graduate enrollment until 2009 (2659) was achieved during this period.
 In 1992 he became Vice President for Research and Advanced Programs, a position in which he had overall responsibility for the University's research programs and government relations while leading the University's expansion in sponsored research from $6 to $12 million annually.
 He also had responsibility for maintaining the quality of the University's graduate programs and New York State accreditation of its doctoral programs.

 As Vice President for Development and University Relations from 1995 -2006 he had responsibility for representing Polytechnic to its various constituencies for the purpose of enhancing support for the University.
-He was the director of all major fund raising activities and led the successful $275 million Campaign for Polytechnic - Fulfilling the American Dream, which raised $100 million in addition to the extraordinary Othmer gifts of $175 million.
+He was the director of all major fundraising activities and led the successful $275 million Campaign for Polytechnic - Fulfilling the American Dream, which raised $100 million in addition to the extraordinary Othmer gifts of $175 million.

 Dr. Thorsen led Polytechnic’s development of its Strategic Plan for 2004-2007, Securing the Future and had responsibility for its implementation.
 He also led the University’s brand marketing initiative which led to PolyThinking® and The Power of PolyThinking® and became the foundation of our recent branding and marketing initiative.
-He led the University’s year long sesquicentennial celebration in 2004 and 2005, raising $700,000 to cover the cost of all events and publications.
+He led the University’s year-long sesquicentennial celebration in 2004 and 2005, raising $700,000 to cover the cost of all events and publications.

-As Vice President for Academic Affairs he coordinated the development of the University’s Strategic Plan for 2007-2010, through its adoption by the Board of Trustees in May, 2007.
+As Vice President for Academic Affairs, he coordinated the development of the University’s Strategic Plan for 2007-2010, through its adoption by the Board of Trustees in May 2007.
 He has been engaged in implementing the transformation of the University’s academic operations, under the leadership of the Provost.
 Recently he has developed a set of key metrics and indicators regarding critical academic and administrative operations and initiatives.
 These provide constructive performance feedback and inform management’s strategic decision making.

-He is widely published in heat transfer and solar energy literature and has led major government and industry sponsored research projects in these areas.
-He has been principal Investigator on more than $26 million of sponsored research programs.
+He is widely published in heat transfer and solar energy literature and has led major government and industry-sponsored research projects in these areas.
+He has been Principal Investigator on more than $26 million of sponsored research programs.